Helbob/Cheatsheet-PHP/readme.md

 We are using `$_SESSION` here to say that the `user_id = 1`.
 The `user_id` is something that we have in a database and we use it also in another file called `sign-up.php`

 ## Working with databases

+When we create databases we use phpmyadmin.
+It is MySQL/MariaDB (It's the same).

+Our database contains a table with different columns.
+These coulmns could be anything, such as id, name, phone number etc.

+In this case we have a column called `user_id`, this has the type `SERIAL`, which means it can go up to a very large number, which you will never realistically get to.

+That is one of the reasons we use the `SERIAL` type, but also because every number will be unique.
+If you delete whatever data that has the `id = 1`, you will never get another with the `id = 1`, it will automatically go to `id = 2`.

+There are many different types that you can use for each column, and it's important to use the right one.

+If you are ever in doubt, about which one to use, you can always hover them in phpmyadmin and an explanation will be shown.